Massachusetts

 State Summary

 Unless otherwise specified, statutory references are to Mass.
-Gen. Laws, §109A.
+Gen. Laws, ch.
+54 § 109A.

 Voting Systems Used

-Massachusetts primarily uses hand marked paper ballots with optical scanners or hand count in polling places statewide, with ballot marking devices for accessibility.
+All Massachusetts jurisdictions use hand-marked paper ballots with ballot marking devices for accessibility.
+Most Massachusetts jurisdictions tabulate ballots using optical scanners, though some jurisdictions hand count ballots.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.